Clio Logo

 White, Sky, Black, World

-One of Washington D.C.'s lesser-known monuments, the Daguerre Memorial has become a popular place for capturing "selfies" among those who know the history behind the French inventor's revolutionary technology which removed barriers as a daguerreotype could be obtained at a fraction of the cost of commissioning a painting.
+One of Washington D.C.'s lesser-known monuments, the Daguerre Memorial can now be found at the National Portrait Gallery.
+The monument has become a popular place for capturing "selfies" among those who know the history behind the French inventor's revolutionary technology, which removed barriers.
+A daguerreotype could be obtained at a fraction of the cost of commissioning a painting.
 During the 1850s, the process of capturing photographs on glass and paper replaced the daguerreotype.
 Still, the influence of Daguerre was so great that this monument to a French citizen was placed on the National Mall outside the Arts and Industries Building and remained there for nearly eight decades.

-Louis Daguerre was born on November 18, 1787, in a town in northern France.
-His artistic talents were apparent at a young age and when he was 16, he became an apprentice under panorama painter Pierre Prévost.
+Louis Daguerre was born on November 18, 1787, in northern France.
+His artistic talents were apparent at a young age, and when he was 16, he became an apprentice under panorama painter Pierre Prévost.
 At the time, large, curved panoramas were painted for theaters as backdrops.
-Daguerre eventually painted panoramas for plays and operas and in 1821-1822, he built a "diorama" theater next to his studio.
+Daguerre eventually painted panoramas for plays and operas, and from 1821 to 1822, he built a "diorama" theater next to his studio.
 It was round and could fit 350 people.
 It was also designed to rotate to show spectators the entire painting, which was either transparent or opaque.

 Daguerre's interest in photography began when he started using the camera obscura technique to help his painting work, and refined the method by creating better lenses.
 Then in 1826, Daguerre learned about the work of Joseph Niépce (1765-1833), who invented the first photographic process called heliography in 1825.
 The two men became partners in 1829 and eventually developed a photography process in 1832 called physautotype that could capture images in less than eight hours.
 Unfortunately, Niépce died of a stroke in 1833 but Daguerre continued the work.
 Daguerre's breakthrough came when he discovered that mercury vapor accelerated the creation of an image down to 30 minutes.